Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Semi/Chapter_7.md

 _The Silicon-Controlled Rectifier (SCR)_

-If an SCR\'s gate is left _floating_ (disconnected), it behaves exactly as a Shockley diode.
+If an SCR's gate is left _floating_ (disconnected), it behaves exactly as a Shockley diode.
 It may be latched by breakover voltage or by exceeding the critical rate of voltage rise between anode and cathode, just as with the Shockley diode.
 Dropout is accomplished by reducing current until one or both internal transistors fall into cutoff mode, also like the Shockley diode.
 However, because the gate terminal connects directly to the base of the lower transistor, it may be used as an alternative means to latch the SCR.
-By applying a small voltage between gate and cathode, the lower transistor will be forced _on_ by the resulting base current, which will cause the upper transistor to conduct, which then supplies the lower transistor\'s base with current so that it no longer needs to be activated by a gate voltage.
+By applying a small voltage between gate and cathode, the lower transistor will be forced _on_ by the resulting base current, which will cause the upper transistor to conduct, which then supplies the lower transistor's base with current so that it no longer needs to be activated by a gate voltage.
 The necessary gate current to initiate latch-up, of course, will be much lower than the current through the SCR from cathode to anode, so the SCR does achieve a measure of amplification.

 This method of securing SCR conduction is called _triggering_, and it is by far the most common way that SCRs are latched in actual practice.
 In fact, SCRs are usually chosen so that their breakover voltage is far beyond the greatest voltage expected to be experienced from the power source, so that it can be turned on _only_ by an intentional voltage pulse applied to the gate.

 It should be mentioned that SCRs may _sometimes_ be turned off by directly shorting their gate and cathode terminals together, or by \"reverse-triggering\" the gate with a negative voltage (in reference to the cathode), so that the lower transistor is forced into cutoff.
-I say this is \"sometimes\" possible because it involves shunting all of the upper transistor\'s collector current past the lower transistor\'s base.
+I say this is \"sometimes\" possible because it involves shunting all of the upper transistor's collector current past the lower transistor's base.
 This current may be substantial, making triggered shut-off of an SCR difficult at best.
 A variation of the SCR, called a _Gate-Turn-Off_ thyristor, or _GTO_, makes this task easier.
 But even with a GTO, the gate current required to turn it off may be as much as 20% of the anode (load) current!
 The schematic symbol for a GTO is shown in the following illustration: (@fig:03276)

 ![](media/03276.png){ #fig:03276 width=75% }

 _The Gate Turn-Off thyristor (GTO)_

 SCRs and GTOs share the same equivalent schematics (two transistors connected in a positive-feedback fashion), the only differences being details of construction designed to grant the NPN transistor a greater β than the PNP.
-This allows a smaller gate current (forward or reverse) to exert a greater degree of control over conduction from cathode to anode, with the PNP transistor\'s latched state being more dependent upon the NPN\'s than vice versa.
+This allows a smaller gate current (forward or reverse) to exert a greater degree of control over conduction from cathode to anode, with the PNP transistor's latched state being more dependent upon the NPN's than vice versa.
 The Gate-Turn-Off thyristor is also known by the name of _Gate-Controlled Switch_, or _GCS_.

 A rudimentary test of SCR function, or at least terminal identification, may be performed with an ohmmeter.
 Because the internal connection between gate and cathode is a single PN junction, a meter should indicate continuity between these terminals with the red test lead on the gate and the black test lead on the cathode like this: (@fig:03207)